Email FacebookTwitterMenu burgerClose thin

 5. Certificates of Deposit (CDs)

-investors consider a certificate of deposit (CD) a very low-risk investment.
-It’s a time bound deposit that earns interest until it reaches its maturity date.
+A certificate of deposit (CD) is considered to be a very low-risk investment.
+It’s a time-bound deposit that earns interest until it reaches its maturity date.
 After that, you get your principal back plus any earned interest.
-The longer the loan period, the higher your interest rate is likely to be, but this is a low-risk low-reward type of investment that earns less than most of the others on this list.
+The longer the loan period, the higher your interest rate is likely to be, but this is a low-risk, low-reward type of investment that earns less than most of the others on this list.

 How you can make money: With a CD, you make money from the interest that you earn during the term of the deposit.
 CDs are good long-term investments for saving money.
-CDs qualify for FDIC insurance up to $250,000, which would cover your money even if your bank were to collapse.
-That said, you have to make sure you won’t need the money during the term of the CD, as there are major penalties for early withdrawals.
+There are no major risks because they are FDIC-insured up to $250,000, which would cover your money even if your bank were to collapse.
+That said, you have to make sure you won’t need the money during the term of the CD, as there are penalties for early withdrawals.

 6. Retirement Plans